UPTON: Preventing Authorship Leakage from Public Text Release via Data Poisoning

 \section{Abstract}

-In online medium such as opinion column in Bloomberg, The Guardian and Western Journal, aspiring writers post their writings for various reasons with their names often proudly open.
-However, it may occur that such a writer wants to write in other venues anonymously or under a pseudonym (e.g., activist, whistle-blower).
-However, if an attacker has already built an accurate authorship attribution (AA) model based off of the writings from such platforms, attributing an anonymous writing to the known authorship is possible.
-Therefore, in this work, we ask a question ``can one make the writings and texts, $T$, in the open spaces such as opinion sharing platforms \emph{unattributable} so that AA models \emph{trained} from $T$ cannot attribute authorship well?"
-Toward this question, we present a novel solution, {\n}, that exploits textual data poisoning method to disturb the training process of AA models. {\n} uses data poisoning to destroy the authorship feature only in \emph{training} samples by perturbing them, and try to make released textual data \emph{unlearnable} on deep neuron networks.
-It is different from previous obfuscation works, that use adversarial attack to modify the \emph{test} samples and mislead an AA model, and also the backdoor works, wich use trigger words both in test and training samples and only change the model output when trigger words occur.
-Using four authorship datasets (e.g., IMDb10, IMDb64, Enron and WJO), then, we present empirical validation where: (1){\n} is able to downgrade the test accuracy to about 30\% with carefully designed target-selection methods.
-(2){\n} poisoning is able to preserve most of the original semantics.
-The BERTSCORE between the clean and {\n} poisoned texts are higher than 0.95.
-The number is very closed to 1.00, which means no sematic change.
-(3){\n} is also robust towards spelling correction systems.
+Consider a scenario where an author--e.g., activist, whistle-blower, with many public writings wishes to write ``anonymously" when attackers may have already built an authorship attribution (AA) model based off of public writings including those of the author.
+To enable her wish, we ask a question ``can one make the publicly released writings, $T$, \emph{unattributable} so that AA models \emph{trained} on $T$ cannot attribute its authorship well?"
+Toward this question, we present a novel solution, {\n}, that exploits black-box data poisoning methods to weaken the authorship features in \emph{training} samples and make released texts \emph{unlearnable}.
+It is different from previous obfuscation works--e.g., adversarial attacks that modify \emph{test} samples or backdoor works that only change the model outputs when triggering words occur.
+Using four authorship datasets (IMDb10, IMDb64, Enron and WJO), we present empirical validation where {\n} successfully downgrades the accuracy of AA models to the impractical level ($\sim$35\%) while keeping texts still readable (semantic similarity$>$0.9). {\n} remains effective to AA models that are already trained on available clean writings of authors. \footnote{This paper has been accepted to Findings of the 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP-Findings).}